stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 >
 > Every man should be in a perpetual state of leveling up/self improvement until he takes his last breath

 A month ago I was stuck, stuck in life, my finances weren't improving, my health was declining, I hated myself and I started to hate the world and even God.
 I spent most of my days constantly complaining, hating myself, and watching anime.
-But recently I decided to change, I did my research and began taking steps to actively solve my problems.
+But recently I decided to change, I did my research and began taking steps to **actively solve my problems**.
 Here's how you can do the same.

 ### 1. Wake up early

 Waking up early gives you the time to improve yourself.
 It gives you time to recover the lost time you spent being average/mediocre.
 Set a time you feel comfortable, don't go cold turkey on this otherwise, you will fail.
 If you wake up at 9, start waking up at 8:30 am if you wake up at 7, start at 6:30 am, and so on.
-I was brought up in an African home so I used to wake up at 7 every day from as far as I can remember and on school days I would wake up at 5 am, so I had to shift to waking up at 6:30.
+I was brought up in an African home so I used to wake up at 7 every day from as far as I can remember and on school days I would wake up at 5 am, so I had to shift to waking up at 6:30, now I can wake up at 4:40.
 Once you can wake up automatically at this time, or you are comfortable deduct another 30 mins do that until you can wake up at 5 or 5:30 am.
 Now don't stay in bed.
 The moment the alarm sounds, count to 5 and wake up whether you like it or not.
 Implement the 5 count rule, where if you don't want to do something that you know is beneficial count to 5 then do it.

 ### 2. Benediction/Meditation